Carrie Willard

 Get Rid Your “Tool-Shaped Objects”

-My husband loves the author of a book called The Anarchist’s Toolbox.
-It describes “tool-shaped objects”.
+Christopher Schwarz, author of The Anarchist’s Tool Chest, warns against “tool-shaped objects“.
 These are poorly designed, crappy tools that make your job harder and more dangerous.

 I’m betting you have some of those in your home!
 Dollar Store brooms, T-shirt rags, old nasty mops, a half-broken vacuum (I had one held together with duct tape – true story!).

 Suggestions: spend some money on good tools and save yourself time and headache!
-I am partial to FlyLady’s microfiber cloths.
+I’m partial to microfiber cloths (this is a reader supported site, and that’s an Amazon affiliate link, meaning I’ll earn a few pennies if you click through and make a purchase.
+Thanks!).
 They clean everything, and can often be used with just water.
 Throw away your stained, nasty rags and invest in these.
 Budget and eco-friendly.

 You may also enjoy: